HS-IRBs News September 2016

 Updated Guidance DocumentsThe Guidance and SOPs Working Group (GSWG) has uploaded one updated document to the HS IRBs website:

-- Email Recruitment Guidance: This document has been updated to provide more information about the use of emails and compliance with HIPAA privacy and security requirements.
+- Document 18872 is unavailable at this time.: This document has been updated to provide more information about the use of emails and compliance with HIPAA privacy and security requirements.
 This revised guidance also includes how to address email recruitment in IRB applications.
 Further updates to this document will be announced in future newsletters.

 - Coming soon: GSWG is developing several new guidance documents for researchers regarding data repositories and databases.
 These new documents will classify various research models for storing data, specimens, and images for future use.
 They will also explain what research teams should consider when completing IRB applications for registry or repository studies in ARROW.
 More information will follow in future newsletters as these documents near completion.